davidstutz/jasmine-travis-example/README.md

 Create `.travis.yml` in the root of the repository:

     language: node_js
+    script: karma start tests/karma.conf.js --single-run
     node_js:
-    - "node"
+      - "0.10"
     branches:
       only:
         - master

-However, in order to run browser tests in Travis, we have to create a custom launcher for Travis.
-The files `.travis.yml` and `tests/karma.conf.js` are adapted as follows:
+However, in order to run browser tests in Travis, we are going to use phantomjs, but only if the tests are run on Travis, not when using `npm test`.
+Changes to `tests/karma.conf.js`:

-`.travis.yml`:

-    language: node_js
-    before_install:
-      - export CHROME_BIN=chromium-browser
-      - export DISPLAY=:99.0
-      - sh -e /etc/init.d/xvfb start
-    node_js:
-      - "node"
-    branches:
-      only:
-        - master

-`tests/karma.conf.js`:

     // Karma configuration
     // Generated on Wed Aug 17 2016 00:01:09 GMT+0200 (Mitteleuropäische Sommerzeit)